 We believe that each child is a gift to the world with unlimited potential.
 In order to unlock that potential, parents and teachers need to abandon the one-size-fits-all approach to education that destroys intellectual vitality and motivation.
-We structure individualized academic programs for children based on their unique learning styles, and by doing so, we enable parents to enable their children.
+Education research informs us that the current schooling system is not only inefficient, but it is actually damaging to children.
+At Buehler Education, we mentor and coach students so they can construct individualized learning experienced based on their unique learning styles, interests and capabilities.
+In addition, we enable parents to become partners and resources for their children, so that they contribute to their learning experience.

 Our work focuses on the following objectives: